You could also be interested in reading:

-You just need to read the fine print on safety statistics before you chicken out.
-You need to embrace South Africa with cautious optimism—the violent crime stats are bonkers (almost the highest in the world), but unless you’re in a gang, buying drugs, very poor and living locally (and hanging out with the wrong crowd), or are an extremely stupid tourist, you will be fine.
+You need to embrace South Africa with cautious optimism—the violent crime and armed robbery stats are bonkers (almost the highest in the world), but unless you’re in a gang, buying drugs, very poor and living locally (and hanging out with the wrong crowd), or are an extremely stupid tourist, you will be fine if you take basic personal safety precautions.

-It’s not tourists getting murdered in South Africa, and safety issues didn’t bother me one bit during my multiple trips there.
+Despite headlines about violent crime or even rare terrorist attacks, tourists are rarely targeted directly.
+Safety issues didn’t bother me one bit during my multiple trips to South Africa.
 Ok, there are a few exceptions, but they are fairly easy to mitigate if you know what to look for and keep your wits about you.

 You can stay safe even in Cape Town, on the roads, and in the presence of wild animals.
 Here’s how (no matter your skin color):